codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/relocating from AppCenter to Codemagic.md

 1. Have your Apple Developer account as required by Apple
 2. You can either let Codemagic generate a distribution certificate and provisioning profile or you do it yourself in Apple Developer account, then share them with Codemagic, so it can use these resources during code signing the application:

+#### Adding code signing certificate

+The steps below describe how to upload a distribution certificate.

 {{< tabpane >}}

-#### Adding code signing certificate

 {{< tab header="Upload certificate" >}}
 {{<markdown>}}
-  a) Log in to App Store Connect and navigate to Users and Access > Integrations » App Store Connect API.
+  1. Log in to App Store Connect and navigate to Users and Access > Integrations » App Store Connect API.
-  b) Click on the + sign to generate a new API key.
+  2. Click on the + sign to generate a new API key.
-  c) Enter the name for the key and select an access level.
+  3. Enter the name for the key and select an access level.
 We recommend choosing App Manager access rights.
-  d) Click Generate.
+  4. Click Generate.
-  e) As soon as the key is generated, you can see it added to the list of active keys.
+  5. As soon as the key is generated, you can see it added to the list of active keys.
 Click Download API Key to save the private key.
-  f) Open your Codemagic Team settings, go to Team integrations > Developer Portal > Manage keys.
+  6. Open your Codemagic Team settings, go to Team integrations > Developer Portal > Manage keys.
-  g) Click the Add key button.
+  7. Click the Add key button.
-  h) Enter the App Store Connect API key name.
+  8. Enter the App Store Connect API key name.
 This is a human readable name for the key that will be used to refer to the key later in application settings.
-  i) Enter the Issuer ID and Key ID values.
+  9. Enter the Issuer ID and Key ID values.
-  g) Click on Choose a **.p8** file or drag the file to upload the App Store Connect API key downloaded earlier.
+  10. Click on Choose a **.p8** file or drag the file to upload the App Store Connect API key downloaded earlier.
-  k) Click Save.
+  11. Click Save.

 {{</markdown>}}
 {{< /tab >}}